vim-scraper/vim-scraper.github.com/news/_posts/2011-06-23-picky-about-timezones.md

 Github has started refusing pushes that contain three-digit time zones.
 This might require every vim-scripts repository to be regenerated.
 And that would require everyone in the world to delete and re-clone all their vim-scripts repositories!
-Truly, we live in interesting times.
+We live in interesting times.

+The good news is that the scraper is back online so, for now, things should appear normal.

 ## The Story